markwhitaker/kotlin-for-csharp-developers/05-00-domain-specific-languages.md

 }
 ```

-This looks nothing like Kotlin syntax, so what's going on?
+This looks nothing like the Kotlin syntax we've seen so far.
+What's going on here?

 **Let's investigate** 🔎